Through the healing of herbs, we are introduced to the wisdom of nature.

 All herbs have wonderful healing energies, and it is simply a matter of knowing how to use what and when.
 To help you think in ways best for your health and happiness take a few minutes to visit Healing Sessions, Reiki Training, and Meditation & Beyond pages.

-Thank you for not copying any of this page without the written permission of Roberta R. Barnes Gendai Reiki-ho Shihan, Komyo Reiki Kai Shihan, Master Herbalist Consultant, and Author.
+Thank you for not copying any of this page without the written permission of Roberta R. Barnes Gendai Reiki-ho Shihan, Komyo Reiki Kai Shihan, Master Herbalist Consultant, Author and Speaker.

 Note — I am sharing with information that I have received from reliable sources and experience, and to let you know how you can receive my services.